 For example, one dangerous thought that crosses many lawyer’s minds is that because they are their own bosses and do not have a set schedule, they believe it’s normal to work an excessive number of hours.
-But this can ultimately create a drop in productivity and increased risk of burnout.
+However, this can ultimately create a drop in productivity and an increased risk of burnout.

 Solo lawyers have a greater responsibility because they are accountable for all areas of the business, which means establishing effective methods to manage their time carries an incredible amount of importance.

 So if you’re a lawyer, solo or not, these tips will help you manage your time in the right way and achieve greater productivity within your practice.

 Whether daily or weekly, preparing a to-do list will help you identify all the tasks you need to resolve.
 Every morning before you start the day, go through your list and try to account for the amount of time you’ll need to complete each item.
 Making this list will make it easier for you to outline the tasks assigned for the day and plan to get them done.